ddrake/kohana_demo/README.markdown

 Kohana Demo Application
 =======================
-A simple demo application for those who learn best from simple, working sample code and want to see a sampling of Kohana features in action
+A simple demo application for those who learn best from simple, working sample code and want to see a sampling of Kohana features in action.

+For a limited time, you can try it out at this [live demo site](http://optocare.angryhosting.com/) admin login -> username: administrator, password: admin12345 regular login -> username: joseph, password: ghghghghgh

+Feel free to add your own users and albums and edit and delete them as you choose, but out of courtesy to others, please don't remove the two preset users or change their passwords.

 Features
 --------